-A new student who has rendered either of their tuition deposits and then withdraws from the university will forfeit his/her deposits.
+A new student who has rendered either of their tuition deposits and then withdraws from the university will forfeit their deposits.
 Any balance on the account, less financial aid, will be refunded.
+Returning students, withdrawing prior to the start of classes, will receive a full refund.